bradyjoslin/container-dev-action-sample/README.md

 To open this repo in a container:

-1) Select `Remote-Containers: Open Repository in Container` from the VS Code Command Pallete.
+1) Select `Remote-Containers: Open Repository in Container` from the VS Code Command Palette.
 1) When prompted for the repository to open enter `https://github.com/bradyjoslin/devcontainer-fun`
 1) VS Code should reload the window and start building the devcontainer